OMCMS-OpenMarketContentManagementSystem/Website/index.md

-## Open Market Content Management System
+## Open Market Content Management System is Comming Soon!
 ## E-Commerce with Big Ideas!

-### OMCMS is Comming Soon!

 ### Whats OMCMS

+We wanted to create a new CMS (Content Management System) that had similar features as Wordpress but more easy to maintain and use.
+The more advanced it is the more difficult it is to maintain "usually", so we decided to create OMCMS, a platform thats mimlistic and efficent while offering the privacy and security features every E-Commerce Platform should have.

-OMCMS (Open Market Content Management System) is a opensource self-hosted e-commerce platform, thats crypto and privacy focussed.
+OMCMS (Open Market Content Management System) is a opensource self-hosted E-Commerce Platform, thats crypto and privacy focussed.
 We aim to provide a easy to use platform for marketing where users are in control.

 ### What does OMCMS have to offer?